How to Protect Your Music: Copyright Checklist for Indie Artists

 You’re submitting the same audio file as proof

-B. Then you can file just Form SR and check the box saying it includes the underlying musical work.
+Then you can file just Form SR and check the box saying it includes the underlying musical work.

-C. But this is only recommended if you’re a solo artist looking to save on filing fees.
+This is only recommended if you’re a solo artist looking to save on filing fees.
 It’s legal — but less flexible if you’re pitching for sync, doing splits, or working with collaborators later.

 Copyright Registration Checklist (Free Download)